iainmcmichael/getting-cleaning-data-project/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Running the project

+To run the project, simply run the R command below from the root directory of this project (i.e., the directory containing this README file).

+    source("./src/run_analysis.R")